uchicago-cs/deepdish/_posts/2014-08-31-Deep-PCA-Nets.md

 ### Classification

-In the paper they estimate a multiclass-linear SVM to operate on the estimated feature vector for each image.
+In the paper they estimate a multiclass linear SVM to operate on the estimated feature vector for each image.
+The same setup was used for all input data.

+## Author's Implementation

+Code for the paper is [here](http://mx.nthu.edu.tw/~tsunghan/download/PCANet_demo.zip) and it has implementations for cifar10 and MNIST basic (a subset of MNIST).
+With a little extra work one can also make it suitable for testing on the whole MNIST data set.

+I tested this implementation on the MNIST dataset and received the following results:

 ## My Implementation